Footrot Flats: History

 Footrot Flats was initially rejected for syndication by both The New Zealand Herald and The Auckland Star.
 It was first accepted in 1976 by Mike Robson, editor of Wellington's The Evening Post.
 The strip appeared in hundreds of newspapers in Australasia and also gained an international following, especially in Denmark.

 The strip's leading human character, Wal Footrot, is based on Murray Ball's cousin Arthur Waugh, who was a sheep shearer around the time of the strip's inception and went on to own a 2,100-hectare farm situated east of Pahiatua in the southeastern North Island of New Zealand.

 Ball cited different reasons for quitting the strip, including the death of his own dog, and his displeasure with the direction of New Zealand politics.

 Among the strip's fans were Peanuts creator Charles Schulz and Garfield creator Jim Davis.

 The Gisborne Museum & Arts Centre created an exhibition for Footrot Flats, which was exhibited at the Auckland War Memorial Museum in September 1991.

+A statue of Wal and the Dog created by Wētā Workshop was installed in Gisborne in 2016.
+It was initially placed in front of the Lawson Field Theatre before being installed in front of the H. B. Williams Memorial Library.
+The concept for the sculpture arose from discussions between Murray and Pam Ball and Gisborne Mayor Meng Foon in 2009.

+In the Australian TV series, Bluey, the character Mackenzie is a reference to the comic series.
+This is evident from him being a Border Collie and having a distinct Kiwi accent.